- 50g butter

 Popular in both Italian and British cookery, sage has long, grey-green leaves with a slightly…

-- 2 eating apple, cored and cut into large chunks
+- 2 eating apples, cored and cut into large chunks

 Grown in temperate regions, apples are one of the most widely cultivated tree fruits.
 There are…